sobitp59/neoG-Mark2/README.md

 # **THIS IS "DEMON-SLAYER-QUIZ" CLI QUIZ APP**
 ## **ABOUT THE APP**
 - This app is made using [REPLIT](https://www.replit.com/) with the help of [NodeJS](https://nodejs.org/en/) language.
-- Also I have used [Readline-Sync](https://www.npmjs.com/package/readline-sync) NPM package.
+- I have used [Readline-Sync](https://www.npmjs.com/package/readline-sync) NPM package.
+- Also I have used [CHALK](https://www.npmjs.com/package/chalk) NPM package to style in my CLI app.
 - This app asks 5 questions about `Demon Slayer` Anime Series and if your answer is correct, your score will be incremented by 1 every time, while wrong will not deduct any score of your's.
 - If you create this app you will learn :
     ```